The Constitution and General Laws of the State of Connecticut

-In this proposed rewrite, apart from overall simplification, thirty specific strategic changes are made to the existing constitution and laws.
-They reflect a deep structural change in how politics is conducted, aiming for the honest, transparent, accountable and simple.
+In this proposed rewrite, apart from overall simplification, at least thirty-seven specific strategic changes are made to the existing constitution and laws.
+They reflect a deep structural change in how politics is conducted, aiming for the honest, transparent, accountable, and simple.

 1] Preamble: It is rooted in the six pillars of honest politics and an explicit definition of localized and limited government.

 2] Section 1:1: The language of the image of God and priority of protecting human life is both a statement of conviction and an invitation to debate what “entire natural duration” means.